 The guidance makes it clear that proportionality is key, i.e. that the extent to which a business needs to monitor and protect against bribery depends on what risk levels the business identifies there are.

-Gifts and hospitality are another key area that should be considered.
+Gifts and hospitality are another key area to consider.

 Well, section 2 of the Act makes it an offence for failing to prevent bribery.
-Without an internal anti-bribery policy directors of a company can be held liable for bribes received by employees of the company.
+Without an internal anti-bribery policy directors of a company are liable for bribes employees of the company receive.

 If you trade with a large commercial organisation as a supplier to them, then it is quite possible that they will ask you for a copy of your anti-bribery policy.

 Larger organisations often also create and publish an anti-bribery statement.
-That is usually an edited version of the internal policy document, which is adapted to tell external parties what the business’s approach to preventing bribery is.
+That is usually an edited version of the internal policy document, which you adapt to tell external parties what the business’s approach to preventing bribery is.

-Given the serious risks involved, the senior management of the company should be responsible for the policy, its implementation and its ongoing review.
+Therefore, given the serious risks involved, the senior management of the company should be responsible for:

 An anti-bribery policy is an internal-facing document that should be provided to all employees within a business.
-Ideally it would be included within the staff handbook.
+Ideally you would include it within the staff handbook.

 Legalo’s helpful range of templates includes an Anti-Corruption and Bribery Policy, which is part of our HR Handbook range of templates.
-With the template and its accompanying guide, it will be quick and simple for you to create your own policy within minutes.
+With our template and its accompanying guide, it will be quick and simple for you to create your own policy.
+It should take just a few minutes.
 For more information on the template policy just click here.